 - Violence/Frightening/Intense: Phiona fights back when classmates taunt her; a boy is struck by a motorbike, and he then gets stitches without the use of any pain killers.

 Drugs/Alcohol: Smoking and drinking.

 RECOMMENDED FOR: Anyone who enjoys positive Christian role models in their stories.
 This is a film that’s appropriate for most ages, and that doesn’t talk down to its audience.
 While chess is central to its story, viewers need not be familiar with the game, much less be chess experts, to enjoy the broader story and the chess-playing scenes.

 NOT RECOMMENDED FOR: Younger children may grow restless by the two-hours-plus running time.

-Queen of Katwe, directed by Mira Nair, opens in theaters September 23, 2016.
+Queen of Katwe, directed by Mira Nair, opened in theaters September 23, 2016; available for home viewing January 31, 2017.
 It runs 124 minutes and stars Madina Nalwanga, David Oyelowo, Lupita Nyong’o, Martin Kabanza, Taryn Kyaze, Nicolas Levesque.
 Watch the trailer for Queen of Katwe here.